jdx/mise/docs/cli/trust.md

 Does not trust or untrust any files.

 Examples:

-    # trusts ~/some_dir/.mise.toml
+    # trusts ~/some_dir/mise.toml
-    $ mise trust ~/some_dir/.mise.toml
+    $ mise trust ~/some_dir/mise.toml

-    # trusts .mise.toml in the current or parent directory
+    # trusts mise.toml in the current or parent directory
     $ mise trust